Cameron Ciraldo: Coaching career

-Ciraldo guided Penrith to a 5th place finish and the club qualified for the finals.
+Ciraldo guided Penrith to a 5th-place finish and the club qualified for the finals.
 In week one, Penrith defeated New Zealand to set up an elimination final against Cronulla.
-Cronulla went on to win the match 21-20.
+Cronulla went on to win the match 21–20.
 In October 2018, Ciraldo was replaced as head coach by Ivan Cleary with Ciraldo dropping back to an assistant coach role at Penrith.

-Ciraldo was the assistant coach in the 2020 NRL Grand Final before winning the premiership in 2021.
+Ciraldo was Penrith's assistant coach in the 2020 NRL Grand Final, before winning the premiership in 2021.

-On the 14th of August, 2022 the Bulldogs announced that Ciraldo would join the club as head coach on a five-year arrangement from 2023 onwards.
-Ciraldo will join Penrith Panthers premiership winners Matt Burton and Viliame Kikau at Belmore, a team whom he was responsible for their defence.
+On 14 August 2022, the Canterbury side announced that Ciraldo would join the club as head coach on a five-year arrangement from 2023 onwards.
+Ciraldo would join Penrith Panthers premiership winners Matt Burton and Viliame Kikau at Belmore.
 Ciraldo enjoyed an extensive relationship with Canterbury general manager Phil Gould who promoted him into his first coaching roles.

+Canterbury's first season under Ciraldo would prove a disastrous one as the club finished 15th on the table with the worst points differential in the competition.

+In the 2024 NRL season, Ciraldo would guide Canterbury to a sixth placed finish on the table which saw the club qualify for the finals.
+This was the first time in eight years that Canterbury had managed to achieve this.
+Canterbury's season would be ended however in week one of the finals losing to Manly.
+On 8 September 2025, the Canterbury club announced that Ciraldo had extended his contract until the end of 2031.

+Ciraldo guided Canterbury to a 4th placed finish in the 2025 NRL season.
+After round 11, the club sat first on the table but a drop in form occurred towards the back end of the regular season.
+With signing of Tigers halfback Lachlan Galvin Ciraldo would make changes to the spine after a great start they would go backwards.
+Canterbury would be eliminated from the finals in straight sets.